mkothari93/spicy-bites/README.md

 ## <strong>Installation</strong>
 ---
 To install this application, clone this repository.
-Run $npm i command in the terminal.
+Run '$npm i' command in the terminal.
 Create an .env file and add appropriate values to the following information:
 ```
  DB_NAME=''
  DB_USER=''